kazuki-9/Shuffler_German-SRS-App/README.md

 # german-srs-app# 🇩🇪 LingoSheet: Custom Spaced-Repetition System (SRS)

 An ad-free, mobile-optimized language learning application built on the Google Workspace ecosystem.
 This tool automates vocabulary retention through custom JavaScript logic and a dynamic user interface.
+This is a mixture of my German study tool, learning of JavaScript, and my hobby coding.

 ## Key Features
 - **Smart Shuffle Engine:** A weighted randomization algorithm that prioritizes "Hard" vocabulary over mastered words.